 - Change the dimensions to 8.5 x 11 inches.

-Using an 8.5 x 11 page size will have a white margin trim.
+Using an 8.5 x 11-page size will have a white margin trim.
 Another option is to use the dimensions 8.75 x 11.25 inches (or the size your printing company recommends).
-Then use a grid to stay within the 8.5 x 11 margins.
+Then add guide lines to stay within the 8.5 x 11 margins.
 The printing company will trim the edges so that the color bleeds.
 Watch Understanding trim and bleed to learn more.

 - Click on the Insert image icon.

 - Take photos.
 The app displays the last 3 photos taken.

 - Select the photo of your choice and Insert.

 - Resize as desired.
 Suggestion: Use Lock aspect ratio in Format options when resizing the image.

 - On the icons bar, select the Image icon.

 - Click Insert.

 - On the icons bar, select the Text box icon.